I was chatting to someone the other day about how challenging this pandemic has been for mothers.

-I was saying to someone the other day that I think this pandemic has been super challenging for one group of people in particular: mothers.
-Overnight, many mums became breadwinners, solo carers, and teachers all at once.
-At the same time, they were stripped of the extra family and school support they relied on.
-But as we look back over this time, we should realise something incredibly encouraging – we are stronger and braver than we thought we could ever have been!
+Some of us have become breadwinners, solo carers, and homeschoolers all in one!
+At the same time, many of us have been stripped of the extra family and school support we relied on.
+But as we look back at what we overcame in 2020, we should step into 2021 feeling encouraged – yes, we are stronger and braver than we thought we ever could have been!

 Dear stay at home mum of littles,

 As the nights bleed into days, you are stronger than you know – and braver than you think.